MineValley/CoreAPI/README.md

 latest change: _14.11.2021_

 ## Documentation
-This documentation contains a brief explaination of every method, that is included in this api.
+<details><summary>This documentation contains a brief explaination of every method, that is included in this api</summary>
-<details><summary>Click to expand</summary>
 There's a text following here
 </details>